JiahuaDong/CIFC/README.md

 ### Step 1: Pretrained Model and Data Preparation

-Modify the configs under this path './options/cidm'.
-If you would like to train cidm on your own data, you should edit 'data_dir', 'caption_dir' and 'replace_mapping' in your config.
+Modify the configurations under the path './options/cidm'.
+If you wish to train CIDM on your own data, you need to edit 'data_dir', 'caption_dir', and 'replace_mapping' in the configuration file.
+Additionally，you should specify the model path of **Stable diffusion 1.5** in './scripts/train.sh', referring to [**diffusers**](https://github.com/huggingface/diffusers).

 ```yaml
 datasets: